strath-ai/rice-hsi-hackathon-2025/README.md

 **RGB and VIS/NIR Hyperspectral Imaging Data for 90 Rice Seed Varieties**

-This dataset has bene predownloaded onto Maxwell into a shared folder that you can all access.
+This dataset has been predownloaded onto Maxwell into a shared folder that you can all access.